Skip to content

 When to Recommend Shield

 Shield is required when the scenario mentions regulatory compliance (HIPAA, PCI-DSS, GDPR encryption requirements), audit trail obligations, or monitoring requirements for sensitive data access.
-Know the performance trade-offs: Platform Encryption can impact search, sort, and filter capabilities on encrypted fields.
+Know the performance trade-offs.
+Platform Encryption can degrade search, sort, and filter capabilities on encrypted fields.

 Multi-Org vs. Single-Org Strategy